LawleyFall2017/230-fall2017/weekly_materials/week1/basicMarkupExercise.md

 While you can use Visual Studio Code to open and edit a single file, it works best if you point it to your working folder.
 Launch the program, and use "Open Folder" to open the week1 folder.
 You should see the three files that you downloaded in the last step.

-There are two VS Code extensions that will be particularly useful in today's exercise:  Preview on Web Server, which I mentioned on Tuesday, and htmltagwrap, which allows you to select a block of text and easily wrap it with an HTML tag.
-To install the extensions now, choose View->Extensions, or click on the square icon at the bottom of the far left sidebar.
+There are two VS Code extensions that will be particularly useful in today's exercise:  Preview on Web Server, and htmltagwrap, which allows you to select a block of text and easily wrap it with an HTML tag.
+To install a VS Code extension, choose View->Extensions, or click on the square icon at the bottom of the icon menu in the left sidebar.
 In the search bar at the top, type in the name of the extension you want to add.
 When it appears, click the green "Install" button to add it.
 (If you're using Brackets, it already has a live preview built in, and you can install an extension called HTML Wrapper.)
+It will probably prompt you to reload the current window in order to make the extension active.

 ## Marking Up a Text File